 Mark Barry of analytics firm Aberdeen describes how these appliances deliver movies to households: “Any time someone clicks on a movie title, one of these boxes, situated at a proximate location, will begin serving that content.”[v]

 The CDN appliances, particularly the American-based ones, are physically stored within what’s called internet exchange points (IXPs).
 IXPs are network access points where major networks are connected and where traffic is passed between providers.
 It enables the exchange of web traffic without the use of upstream third-parties.

 An IXP generally needs more Open Connect CDN machines than would be required in an ISP data center.
 However, the IXPs are more cost-effective and provide high performance.
 By integrating a CDN and having greater control over how the content is delivered, Netflix – like Google – has leveraged this potent technology for faster and smarter growth.

 Huge enterprises such as Netflix and Google are of course not the only organizations that are benefiting from the use of CDNs.
 This technology is valuable to any global business.
 A CDN improves website performance by giving you access to data centers that are physically closer to end-users.
 This approach reduces the amount of packet loss, latency, jitter, and timeouts; and it makes the use of bandwidth more efficient.
 Meanwhile, you get better user experience and security.

 Do you want to deliver content to your customers faster and more reliably through a content distribution network?
 Are you interested in offering that “Netflix advantage” to your customers?
-At Atlantic.Net, we can help you better meet the needs of your customers with our industry-leading service levels – backed by a 100% Uptime SLA.
+At Atlantic.Net, we can help you better meet the needs of your customers with our industry-leading service levels, including Managed HIPAA Hosting for the Healthcare Industry – backed by a 100% Uptime SLA.
 Contact us today!